devlemire/categorizer/README.md

 <br />

 Using `ES2015` we can destructure the object that gets passed into `mapStateToProps` by using `{ activeChartIndex, charts }`.
-This takes the object that would get passed in as the first parameter and turns its props into variables we can use in the function.
+This takes the object that would get passed in as the first parameter and turns its props into variables we can reference in the function.
 This is the same thing as doing:

 ```js
 function mapStateToProps( state ) {